flavioaiello/swarm-router/README.md

 When TLS offloading comes into action, according fullchain certificates containing the private key should be provisioned on `/certs` host volume mount as `service.com.pem`.
 Preferably this one should be mounted using docker secrets.

 ## Performance
 This one is built for high throughput and little CPU usage.
 Haproxy implements zero-copy and tcp-splicing based TCP handling.
-Golang based projects are lacking on those feature support: https://github.com/golang/go/issues/10948.
-(All golang based projects like Traefik etc. are also affected)
+Even with golang now supporting [splicing](https://github.com/golang/go/issues/10948), haproxy is ways more superior in terms of cpu consumption and latency.

 #### Todos
 - [ ] add termination with ACME autocerts